 The story of the Fangnawa Experience collaboration is one best told by the artists themselves, and that’s exactly what we’ve done in this video feature on the project.
 The guys in Fanga and Maâlem Abdallah Guinéa & his musicians don’t speak the same language, but they were able to connect via their dedication to music.
 Watching them perform together is a real treat, as is the closer look at the instruments (the qraqab and the gimbri) used by the Gnawa players.
 Fangnawa Experience experience is out November 13th.

 We’ve been collecting, enjoying, and releasing African music of many varieties for more than a decade at Strut, but this Fall will be the first time we’ve had the pleasure of releasing a project that touches on Gnawa, the sacred music of Morocco and North Africa.
 The album functions both as an introduction to this rich style, as well as an indication of some of the parallels between Gnawa music and West African Highlife and Afrobeat.
 Whether you’re completely new to Moroccan Gnawa music or not, the Fangnawa Experience project offers a fresh take on African music and cultural exchange.
-The album will be released November 13th, and we’ll be sharing music here soon.
+The album was released November 13th 2012.

 Rich, thought provoking, and effortlessly funky, Fangnawa Experience is an ambitious piece of work, and another significant chapter in the open-minded and cross-cultural climate for modern world music.